Gut-Brain Axis: Irritable Bowel & Stress

 Due to the amount of neural tissue found in the digestive system many now refer to the gut as the second brain.
 Intuition, gut feeling and butterflies in the stomach all describe this.
+Ask anyone with irritable bowel and they will the confirm that stress is a factor.

 Neurons don’t divide or regenerate.
 We begin losing them as soon as we are born.
 Slowing down this process is our goal because we can’t stop it.
 Brain plasticity describes how neurons can communicate and pass along information before its lost.